indgy/LittleBigTable/Readme.md

 ## Fetching data

-LittleBigTable expects a JSON response from your endpoint, the object must contain two properties, an Integer `total` and an Array `data` with total being the total number of rows in the remote dataset and data containing the subset of rows to be displayed.
+littleBIGtable expects a JSON response from your endpoint, the object must contain two properties, an Integer `total` and an Array `data` with total being the total number of rows in the remote dataset and data containing the subset of rows to be displayed.

 In PHP you might do something like this: